 - Broken perspective

-- Tendency of designers to use frontal projections for any occasion
+- The tendency of designers to use frontal projections for any occasion

 - Wrong scale